IngloriousCoderz/inglorious-engine/README.md

 1. **Single Source of Truth**: Your entire game state is a single, plain JavaScript object.
 This gives you complete control over your game's world at any moment, rather than having state scattered across countless objects.
 This is the core idea behind the Data-Driven Programming (DDP) paradigm that many modern engines are now adopting, and with this engine, you get that benefit naturally.

 2. **Efficient Immutability**: A common misconception is that creating a new state on every change is slow.
-This engine uses structural sharing (via Immer), meaning only the parts of the state that actually change are copied.
+This engine uses structural sharing (via Mutative), meaning only the parts of the state that actually change are copied.
 The rest of the state tree is shared by reference, making updates extremely fast.
 This provides a huge benefit:
    - **Optimized Rendering**: Detecting changes becomes trivial and fast.
 A simple reference check (`prevState === nextState`) is all that's needed to determine if data has changed, enabling highly performant UIs (especially with libraries like React).
 This is much faster than the deep, recursive comparisons required in mutable systems.

 3. **Pure Functions**: Game logic is built with pure functions — functions that return a value based only on their inputs, with no side effects.
 This makes your game logic predictable, easy to test in isolation, and highly reusable, freeing you from the complexity of class methods with hidden side effects.